iTisso/CanvasObjLibrary/README.md

 To draw object in canvas

-Who to help me write this read me file?
+Who to help me write this readme file?